mruiz7797/double-seven-guitars/docs/README.md

 - Services section - a description of the type of services offered, a link to the full services page and video of a repair.
 - Testimonials section - positive reviews of the business only displayed on screens of medium size or bigger.
 - On large or extra-large screens, the hero image and primary info are presented side by side.

+## Tools and Technologies Used
+ - Custom HTML and CSS were used throughout.
+ - [Boostrap v5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/) was used in this project at various points for layout, form styling, creating cards and the navbar.
+I made some adaptations to the bootstrap styling at various points too.
+ - CSS Flexbox was also used for layout purposes (outside of bootstrap) - the reason I used flexbox without bootstrap was that it felt lighter and more customisable in places in addition to giving me good practice of using both flexbox and bootstrap for layout.
+ - [Picture to people](https://www.picturetopeople.org/text_generator/others/transparent/transparent-text-generator.html "Picture to People website") was used to generate the title with transparent background that overlays the hero image.
+ - [Image Resizer](https://imageresizer.com "Image Resizer Website") was used to compress and resize images.
+ - [Coolors](https://coolors.co/ "Coolors Website") was used to generate the colour pallete.
+ - Google Maps API to embed a map using an iframe.
+ - [Font Awesome](https://fontawesome.com/) was used for all icons used in my page.